ShikaSensei/ds-course/README.md

 ## homework_09
 Overfitting MNIST on PyTorch to understand what might lead to overfitting of FC-ANN.
 Practiced monitoring training progress with [WANDB](https://wandb.ai)
 In my project, I was able to overfit only using many epochs and small datasets.
-Experiments with larger FC-ANN lead to poor model performance overall:
+Experiments with larger FC-ANN led to poor model performance overall:
 ![overfitting_fails.png](homework_09%2Foverfitting_fails.png)